 Bloggers or vloggers are modern day creative entrepreneurs who make money by sharing content, advice and information about their lives or on a specific subject.
 You won’t start making money as a blogger or vlogger until you are established and receiving a good number of visitors to your website.
 Income is made from website traffic and ads, there are often other perks to the job too though, like getting to collaborate with big name brands and receiving freebies to review or feature within your content.

 Coming up with the right idea is key to your success, so it’s worth taking your time and avoiding rushing into anything.
-The best business ideas fill a gap in the market by offering something unique.
+The best small business ideas fill a gap in the market by offering something unique.
 Try brainstorming a few ideas and then doing your research to see if there is a demand.
 Use the Google Adwords keyword planner to check how many people are searching for your product or service and what the competition is like.
 High search volume and a low number of results is the winning combination.

 Once you’ve got your idea, you need to map out clearly what your objectives are and how you’re going to achieve them to give your new venture the focus it needs to be successful.

 Understanding who your target market is and how they behave online will help you to tailor your business idea to their preferences and needs as well as create a successful marketing strategy.

 Decide how you are going to build your website and which other online platforms you will use to build a meaningful online presence.
 Your market research should include information on which platforms your target market and more likely to be active on, use this to help guide your decisions.

 There is an abundance of marketing opportunities available online, both free and paid, including SEO, business directories, social media, paid ads and forums.
 Do your research thoroughly to identify which techniques are likely to achieve the best results for your business.